fabien0102/fabien0102.com/data/curriculum/en/2015-09-metidia.md

   - trello
 ---

 My greatest adventure (until now)!
-Vinoga, the social farming game set in the worl of wine-making.
+Vinoga, the social farming game set in the world of wine-making.

 As a team of two developers, we implemented not only an entire game but also a complete developing environment to optimize our efficiency.
 I was personally responsible for the architecture of the servers and back-end.
 Architecture-wise, everything can be deployed and versionned on cloud formation, including a jenkins, a redis, and a system to manage docker instances.
 All of it is deployed continuously with 0 downtime.